 New building design

 The new congregational center has committed to responsible use of natural resources and energy.
-A photovoltaic plant will deliver the entire electricity requirement – emission free and without affecting the climate.
-Rainwater will be distributed throughout the property by trenches or be collected for use in the garden.
+A photovoltaic plant delivers all of the required electricity – emission free and without adversly affecting the climate.
+Rainwater is distributed throughout the property by trenches or collected for use in the garden.
 During the selection of building materials, as many natural materials as possible were chosen.